 The Writer’s Mindset

-The first step to take to write a book is to develop a writer’s mindset.
+The first step to take on how to write a book is to develop a writer’s mindset.
 This will help you with your writing and provide you with the ability to overcome future roadblocks.
 The writer’s mindset includes being open to growth, such as the ability to learn new things and accept criticism without giving up.
 This mindset also promotes the idea of abundance, where the more you write, the more you feel you have to write.
 It rejects the concept of scarcity, which suggests that all of the good books have already been written.
 If you currently have a healthy frame of mind, and you believe you are ready to write your story, you can move on to the next step.

 Creating a Writing Space

-Some will argue that they can write a book anywhere as long as they have the necessary tools (laptop, tablet, pen and paper, etc.).
+Some will argue that they know how to write a book anywhere as long as they have the necessary tools (laptop, tablet, pen and paper, etc.).
 However, where you choose to write can play a significant role in your motivation and focus.
 The kitchen table is likely not the ideal spot if you have a busy home!
 A coffee shop will work for some, but maybe not those who are easily distracted.
 Think about the best location and time of day that you can work best, and ensure your space provides the inspiration (or quiet) needed to produce your finest work.
 In order to produce 50,000 words for a standard length book, it’s essential to minimize distractions as much as possible to stay focused on the task at hand—writing your book.